EmmaLoh/Data_Science_Project/README.md

 Project:Predict  Potential Clients for a Portugese bank

 Project Description:By analysing clients features, the bank will be able to predict customer saving behaviours and identify which type of customers is more likely to make term deposits.
-This dataset was collected from each client about their basic information,financial status , the  frequency ofcontact with last campaign and social and economic      context.The goal of this project is to improve the effectiveness of the bank's telemarketing campaign.
+This dataset was collected from each client about their basic information,financial status , the  frequency of contact with last campaign and social and economic      context.The goal of this project is to improve the effectiveness of the bank's telemarketing campaign.
 Developed this as a project for internship.The result of the   project was A.

 Project link:https://github.com/EmmaLoh/Data_Science_Project/blob/main/PRCP-1000_Portugese_Bank_Marketing_Project.ipynb